 The mistake many hosts make is taking the “set it and forget it” approach, by rolling with as little as four pricing variations for the entire year.
 That can be a costly mistake.

 To increase your occupancy, you must optimize your prices to be competitive for every date range throughout the year.

-If the idea of optimizing your pricing sounds like too much hard work, it is possible to automate the process using online tools.
+If the idea of optimizing your pricing sounds like too much hard work, it is possible to automate the process using online dynamic pricing tools.
 It’s definitely worth some consideration.